psychemedia/island-storynotes/last_duel_iw.md

 The mate and seamen have arrested the vessel by warrant out of the Court of Admiralty, to recover their wages.
 Could the process of that Court be extended to the case of the unfortunate passengers, their clairns might perhaps be speedily adjusted; but at present they are without any effectual remedy, except as they, or some of them, may, on investigation, be found to be entitled to the charitable assistance of the friends of humanity.
 ```

-In it's republishing of the story, almost word for word, under the title *A Case of Uncommon Villainy*, the *Morning Chronicle* [Monday 29 September 1817](https://britishnewspaperarchive.co.uk/viewer/bl/0000082/18170929/011/0003) was hapy to name the owners James and Thomas Fitzgerald, and the benefactor as Mr. Ross.
+In its republishing of the story, almost word for word, under the title *A Case of Uncommon Villainy*, the *Morning Chronicle* [Monday 29 September 1817](https://britishnewspaperarchive.co.uk/viewer/bl/0000082/18170929/011/0003) was happy to name the owners James and Thomas Fitzgerald, and the benefactor as Mr. Ross.

 ```{admonition} A Case of Uncommon Villainy, September 1817
 :class: dropdown